Joseph P. Kennedy Sr.: Early ventures

-Kennedy emerged as an astute businessman who possessed an eye for value, possessing shrewd entrepreneurial acumen and savvy investment foresight.
-For example, as an active real estate investor, he turned a handsome profit from his privately controlled ownership of Old Colony Realty Associates, Inc., an investment company which bought distressed real estate throughout the United States.

 Although he was skeptical of American involvement in World War I, Kennedy sought to participate in wartime production as an assistant general manager of Fore River, a major Bethlehem Steel shipyard in Quincy, Massachusetts.
 There, he oversaw the production of transports and warships.
 Through this job, he became acquainted with Assistant Secretary of the Navy Franklin D. Roosevelt.

 Wall Street and stock market investments

 In 1919, Kennedy joined Hayden, Stone & Co., a prominent stock brokerage firm with offices in Boston and New York, where he became an expert dealing in the unregulated stock market of the day, engaging in tactics that were later considered to be insider trading and market manipulation violations.
 He happened to be on the corner of Wall and Broad Streets at the moment of the Wall Street bombing on September 16, 1920, and was thrown to the ground by the force of the blast.
 In 1923, he established his own investment company.
 Kennedy subsequently became a multi-millionaire as a result of taking "short" positions following the 1929 stock market crash.

 Kennedy was enlisted in 1924 to help stabilize the stock of John D. Hertz's Yellow Cab Company, a taxi cab operator, against a bear raid; afterward, Hertz suspected Kennedy of carrying out such a raid against the stock himself.
 In 1933, he helped establish a "stock pool" that bought large quantities of stock in Libbey-Owens-Ford (LOF), an auto-glass manufacturer, and wash-traded huge volumes of stock among themselves while promoting the outright fraud that their company was related to Owens-Illinois, a glassmaker that made bottles which presumably would have profited from the imminent repeal of Prohibition.